topranks/homerlabs/README.md

 ### Images

-To instantiate a lab we need the clab topology file, as well as a working docker subsystem on the local host, with the correct images already loaded.
+To instantiate a lab we need the clab topology file, as well as a working docker subsystem on the local host, with the correct container images available.

-The following docker images / names are currently required to be able to run all of the labs:
+The following docker images are required to run all the labs:

 |Docker repo name|Docker tag|Description|VM Based|
 |----------------|----------|-----------|--------|